wang-q/nwr/docs/Trichoderma.md

             tva join -f ../ASSEMBLY/url.tsv -k 1 -a 3 \
             > ${GROUP_NAME}

-# otherwise, collect the URLs of all the strains of the mentioned species
     else
         cat ../ASSEMBLY/collect.pass.tsv |
             tva select -f 1,2 |